mixpanel/docs/pages/Admin/Organizations-Projects.md

   description: "TODO Fill in"
 ---

-# Overview

 The Mixpanel administrative system includes organizations and projects.

 An **Organization** is the controlling entity that links projects, users, and a plan together.
 Each organization has a single Mixpanel plan associated with it and that plan is what determines the data volume limits and features available across all projects in the organization.